melvinzhang/counter-machine/README.md

 schroeppel1972 showed that given n in counter 1, 2CM cannot compute 2^n

 The following are due to ibarra1993:

-A 2CM cannot recognize if counter 1 is prime.
+* A 2CM cannot recognize if counter 1 is prime

-A 2CM cannot recognize if counter 1 is of the form n^k for integer k >= 2.
+* A 2CM cannot recognize if counter 1 is of the form n^k for integer k >= 2

 Decidable 2CM problems